-Once the available pool is determined for a given fiscal quarter as described above, the pool is then allocated among the participants in the plan, including our participating named executive officers, in accordance with each individual participant starget bonus percentage, which is calculated as a percentage of base salary.
-For fiscal year 2013, the target bonus percentages and actual paid bonuses as a percentage of base salary for each of our named executive officers, other than Ms. Hayward, whose cash incentive compensation is discussed below, were as follows:
+Once the available pool is determined for a given fiscal quarter as described above, the pool is then allocated among the participants in the plan, including our participating named executive officers, in accordance with each individual participant s target bonus percentage, which is calculated as a percentage of base salary.
+For fiscal 2014, the target bonus percentages and actual paid bonuses as a percentage of base salary for each of our named executive officers were as follows:

-Target Bonus as a Percentage of Base Salary 2013 and Actual Bonus as a Percentage of Base Salary
+Target Bonus as a Percentage of Base Salary

+Actual Bonus as

-Named Executive Officer 2012 2013
+Named Executive Officer

+Percentage of Base

+Salary

+2014 2013 2014

-Clarence L. Granger 100% 54%
+Clarence L. Granger 100% 100% 98%

-Dr. Gino Addiego 75% 41%

-Kevin C. Eichler 70% 38%
+Kevin C. Eichler 70% 70% 69%

+Mark G. Bingaman 40% 40% 40%

-Lavi A. Lev 40% 22%
+Lavi A. Lev 40% 40% 40%

+Bruce C. Wier 40% 40% 37%

-If the available pool is not sufficient to allocate each participant a bonus equal to their target bonus percentage multiplied by their base salary for the quarter (full payout), then the available pool is allocated among each participant in the plan based on the ratio of that participant s full payout to the aggregate of full payouts for all participants.
-If the available pool exceeds the amount necessary to allocate each participant their full payout, then the excess is allocated among participants in the same manner as shortfalls.
+If the available pool is not sufficient to allocate each participant a bonus equal to his or her target bonus percentage multiplied by his or her base salary for the quarter (full payout), then the available pool is allocated among each participant in the plan based on the ratio of that participant s full payout to the aggregate of full payouts for all participants.
+If the available pool exceeds the amount necessary to allocate each participant his or her full payout, then the excess is allocated among participants in the same manner as shortfalls.
 The maximum allowable bonus for any quarter is two times a participant s full payout amount.

-The Compensation Committee believes that operating income, excluding amortization relating to the AIT acquisition, is the most appropriate metric upon which to base cash incentive bonuses due to the fact that it is highly correlated with both revenue growth and profitability, as well as being the measure of operating results for which our executives can be held most accountable, and thus is the most effective measure of their overall performance.
-The Compensation Committee also believes this measure of operating income to be an appropriate metric based on its historical correlation with our public share price.
-Moreover, the Company s focus on income as the primary driver for our incentive bonus was consistent with the practice of our peer group, based on Radford s analysis.
+The Compensation Committee believes that operating income is the most appropriate metric upon which to base cash incentive bonuses due to the fact that it is highly correlated with both revenue growth and profitability, as well as being the measure of operating results for which our executives can be held most accountable, and thus is the most effective measure of their overall performance.
+The Compensation Committee also believes operating income to be an appropriate metric based on its historical correlation with our public share price.